advancedresearch/advancedresearch.github.io/blog/2022-03-10-deliberate-existence.md

 it can get in the way of your path, since you are not entirely in control of yourself.

-A lot of life is about these autonomous or semi-autonomous states of being, that flows from one place to another.
+A lot of life is about these autonomous or semi-autonomous states of being, that flow from one place to another.

 ![flowers flowing](https://upload.wikimedia.org/wikipedia/commons/f/f9/Nymphaea_alba.jpg)